Flappy McFlapperson Mèng zhī juān

 Welcome to The Beijing Cuckoo Project!
 Background information about the project can be found below and updates appear here on a regular basis.
 We are extremely grateful to the sponsors – ZSL, Oriental Bird Club, British Birds Charitable Foundation and BirdLife International – for funding the purchase of the satellite tags and getting the project off the ground.
 However, we still need more funding to pay for the ongoing “satellite services”, so a dedicated JustGiving page has been set up to receive donations.
 All contributions, no matter how big or small, are gratefully received!

-Introducing the Beijing Cuckoos…. (click on the photos to find out more background and to access their individual updates)
+Introducing the current Beijing Cuckoos…. (click on the photos to find out more background and to access their individual updates)

 46% SE Asia